-It is hard enough for sea turtles as hatchling survival rates are so low due to baby turtles being ideal prey for many predators both on land and in the sea, but the biggest threats that turtles face are due to human activity.
+Sea turtles already don't have it easy, as hatchling survival rates are so low due to baby turtles being ideal prey for many predators both on land and in the sea, but the biggest threats that turtles face are due to human activity.
 These threats include hunting, overfishing, climate change and pollution - we are sure many of you will have seen videos on social media of endless turtles caught in nets or swimming amongst large amounts of rubbish.
 However, by joining one of our turtle volunteer programs, you can help to protect the animals from these threats!

 Our turtle volunteer projects are located in some of the most beautiful places on earth, from dazzling Costa Rica to pristine Sri Lanka.
 By volunteering with turtles with The Great Projects, you could be in with a chance of caring for the turtles by collecting and protecting eggs, maintaining tanks and night patrols on the beach!

-They need you, so secure a place to volunteer with turtles today!
+Turtles desperately need some positive intervention, so secure a place to volunteer with turtles today!

 There are 7 different species of turtle, all of which are listed as either vulnerable, endangered or critically endangered.
 The most endangered species of sea turtle is the Kemp's Ridley.
 Whilst population numbers are difficult to calculate, it is said that less than 10,000 kemp ridley turtles remain.